 +UNADJUSTED - use unadjusted prices.

-0 - download tick quote (T1) data from the selected broker or price source (Zorro S required).
+0 - download unadjusted tick quote (T1) data from the selected broker (Zorro S required).

 - For trading with brokers that do not support historical prices in their API, set the PRELOAD flag and use assetHistory() for downloading recent historical data prior to the first asset call.
 This works for D1 data only.

-- The raw .csv data from Yahoo, Google, or Quandl is stored in History\history.csv.
-If the download fails due to a problem with the asset or a server issue, this file usually contains a detailed error message from the price server.
+- The raw .csv data from websites (Google, Quandl, etc) is stored in History\history.csv.
+If the download fails due to a problem with the asset, the server, ot the Internet, this file usually contains a detailed error message from the price server.
 The function will attempt twice to download the data before giving up.